torvalds/linux/Documentation/trace/rv/monitor_synthesis.rst

 instances.

-In all cases, the 'name' argument is a string that identifies the monitor, and the 'type' argument is the data type used by dot2k on the representation of the model in C.
+In all cases, the 'name' argument is a string that identifies the monitor, and the 'type' argument is the data type used by rvgen on the representation of the model in C.

 For example, the wip model with two states and three events can be